-Open a Business in Turkey
+Open a Business in Turkey - Incorporation Procedure

 Opening a Business in Turkey

-based on 16 reviews.
+Rate this article 4.941176470588235551 based on 17 reviews.

 One of the most important steps in opening a company in Turkey is the preparation of the documents needed to register the business with the Trade Registrar.
 The main set of documents which need to be drafted and notarized is the Articles of Association which need to contain all the details of the shareholders – their names, their places of residence, their contribution to the share capital of the company and the number of shares they own in the business.
 The Articles of Association must also contain information about the managers of the company, including their name, the way in which they are appointed and can be revoked and their duties and obligations.